snowplow/snowplow/docs/02_technical_faq.md

 <a name="roadmap"/>
 ## What's next on the roadmap?

 Lots!
+We will shortly be open sourcing our SnowPlow-specific Hive Deserializers for SnowPlow; in the meantime you can get started with this general-purpose [CloudFront Log Deserializer] [cflogde].

-We need to open-source our Hive SerDes (serializer-deserializers) for SnowPlow, and we will then start to share the first of the "recipes" for Hive analyses on SnowPlow's clickstream data.
+Also on the roadmap is releasing the first of the "recipes" for Hive analyses on SnowPlow's clickstream data.

-On the ad serving analytics front, we are working on an architecture to support click-tracking.
+On the ad serving analytics front, we are working on a micro-webserver to support redirection-based click-tracking, called [SnowHusky] [snowhusky].

 ## I want to use SnowPlow but not Amazon CloudFront - how?